LamininSolutions/mfsql-connector/source/procedures/spMFDeleteObjectList.rst

   @RetainDeletions
     - Default = 0 (no)
 	- Set to 1 to retain the objected objects in the class table
+  @Update_ID int (output)
+    - Referencing ID of the record in the MFUpdateHistory table
   @ProcessBatch_ID (optional, output)
-    Referencing the ID of the ProcessBatch logging table
+    - Referencing the ID of the ProcessBatch logging table
   @Debug (optional)
     - Default = 0
     - 1 = Standard Debug Mode